lukmanfash/lukmanfash/README.md

 ### Introduction

-- 🌱 I’m currently learning Geospatial software design, Google Earth Engine, Git, GitHub, Python
+- 🌱 Keen interest in Geocomputation, Google Earth Engine, Python, and SQL.
-- 👯 I’m looking to collaborate on geospatial data and hydrologic remote sensing research
+- 👯 I’m looking to collaborate on geospatial data and hydrologic remote sensing research.
 - 📫 How to reach me: lfashina@vols.utk.edu
 - 😄 Pronouns: He/Him/His